Gliding flight: Drag

 Induced drag is caused by the generation of lift by the wing.
-Lift generated by a wing is perpendicular to the relative wind, but since wings typically fly at some small angle of attack, this means that a component of the force is directed to the rear.
-The rearward component of this force (parallel with the relative wind) is seen as drag.
-At low speeds an aircraft has to generate lift with a higher angle of attack, thereby leading to greater induced drag.
+At low speeds an aircraft has to generate lift with a higher angle of attack, leading to greater induced drag.
 This term dominates the low-speed side of the drag graph, the left side of the U.

-Profile drag is caused by air hitting the wing, and other parts of the aircraft.
-This form of drag, also known as wind resistance, varies with the square of speed (see drag equation).
-For this reason profile drag is more pronounced at higher speeds, forming the right side of the drag graph's U shape.
+Parasitic drag is the drag unrelated to creating the lift, and is caused by skin friction and the shape of the body and wing.
+This drag is more pronounced at higher speeds, forming the right side of the drag graph's U shape.
 Profile drag is lowered primarily by reducing cross section and streamlining.

 As lift increases steadily until the critical angle, it is normally the point where the combined drag is at its lowest, that the wing or aircraft is performing at its best L/D.

 Designers will typically select a wing design which produces an L/D peak at the chosen cruising speed for a powered fixed-wing aircraft, thereby maximizing economy.
 Like all things in aeronautical engineering, the lift-to-drag ratio is not the only consideration for wing design.
 Performance at high angle of attack and a gentle stall are also important.

-Minimising drag is of particular interest in the design and operation of high performance glider (sailplane)s, the largest of which can have glide ratios approaching 60 to 1, though many others have a lower performance; 25:1 being considered adequate for training use.
+Minimising drag is of particular interest in the design and operation of high performance gliders (sailplanes), the largest of which can have glide ratios approaching 60 to 1, though many others have a lower performance; 25:1 being considered adequate for training use.

 Glide ratio

 When flown at a constant speed in still air a glider moves forwards a certain distance for a certain distance downwards.
 The ratio of the distance forwards to downwards is called the glide ratio.
 The glide ratio (E) is numerically equal to the lift-to-drag ratio under these conditions; but is not necessarily equal during other manoeuvres, especially if speed is not constant.
 A glider's glide ratio varies with airspeed, but there is a maximum value which is frequently quoted.
 Glide ratio usually varies little with vehicle loading; a heavier vehicle glides faster, but nearly maintains its glide ratio.

 Glide ratio (or "finesse") is the cotangent of the downward angle, the glide angle (γ).
 Alternatively it is also the forward speed divided by sink speed (unpowered aircraft):

-Glide number (ε) is the reciprocal of glide ratio but sometime it's confused.
+Glide number (ε) is the reciprocal of glide ratio but sometime it is confused.